bedrocklinux/bedrocklinux-website/markdown/faq.md

 This all happens transparently; it all feels like one single cohesive Linux distribution.
 Virtual machines cannot do this type of transparency nearly as well.
-- Bedrock's ability to access programs from other Linux distributions has extremely minimal overhead as compared to virtual machines.
+- Bedrock's ability to access software from other Linux distributions has significantly less overhead than virtual machines do.
 This is especially true with respect to 3D/video acceleration, which "just works" (assuming no proprietary driver issues) as well as it does in a normal Linux distribution.
 Such things typically do not work very well at all in virtual machines.
 - Bedrock, by its very design, interweaves other Linux distributions together;
 it ensures they share quite a bit.
-This means if there is a security vulnerability in one of the ~{clients~}, there is little to stop it from affecting the rest of the system.
-Virtual machines, by their very design, sandbox the ~{clients~}, such that an attack on one of them will have a difficult time propagating to others.
+This means if there is a security vulnerability in one of the ~{strata~}, there is little to stop it from affecting the rest of the system.
+Virtual machines, by their very design, sandbox the VMs such that an attack on one of them will have a difficult time propagating to others.

 ## {id="vs\_container"} How is this different from/preferable to containers (Docker/LXC/OpenVZ/etc)?